Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/custom_settings.md

 ## Using custom settings in config

-You can not use the cutsom settings in config file 'as is', because clickhouse don't know which datatype should be used to parse it.
+You can not use the custom settings in config file 'as is', because clickhouse don't know which datatype should be used to parse it.

 ```xml
 cat /etc/clickhouse-server/users.d/default_profile.xml